 - 1 teaspoons vanilla

 - 1 ½ cups flour

 - ½ cup caramel sauce

 - Heat the oven to 350 degrees.

-- Layer an 8×8 inch pan with parchment paper in order to easily lift the brownies right out of the pan.
+- Layer an 9x13 inch pan with parchment paper in order to easily lift the brownies right out of the pan.

-- Remove from the heat and mix in the sugar and then stir in the eggs until smooth.
+- Remove from the heat and mix in the sugar and cocao powder.

-- Add the flour to the cocoa mixture.
+- Add the flour mixture to the butter and sugar.